What Is Lithium?

 Other Applications

-Lithium finds applications in ceramics, glass, lubricants, greases, heat-resistant materials, and pharmaceuticals, among others.
+Lithium is also used in ceramics, glass, lubricants, greases, heat-resistant materials, and even pharmaceuticals.

-Lithium, the lightest metal on Earth, is indispensable for the future of clean energy.
-Although it constitutes just 0.002 percent of the Earth’s crust, lithium’s unique properties make it essential for the energy storage solutions that underpin the global transition to renewable energy and electric vehicles.
+Lithium, the lightest metal on Earth, is indispensable to the future of clean energy.
+Although it makes up just 0.002 percent of the Earth’s crust, lithium's unique properties make it essential for energy storage - the backbone of the global shift to renewables and electric vehicles.

 Critical Role in the Green Energy Transition